jieqiboh/My-Benchmark/README.md

 Currently gets QPS and TP99

 - Uses Apache Bench for sending requests
-- Takes elements of testing from Hertz Benchmark such as usage of an Echo service
+- Takes elements of testing from Hertz Benchmark such as usage of an Echo service, and works with the EchoService in our POC_Files repository
-- Autogenerates graphs
+- Autogenerates graphs for TP99 and QPS

 ## Parameters